 The monitoring campaign of 2018 demonstrated for the first time traces of explosive residues and combat gases, centrally located in the site, which was confirmed by a second campaign in 2019.
-The measured values are well below the maximum permitted concentrations for these substances and do not pose a danger to public health (see 13.5.3 Measures for historical dump site of war munition) (FPS Public Health).
+The measured values are well below the maximum permitted concentrations for these substances and do not pose a danger to public health.
+At present, however, scientific knowledge is inadequate for a reliable assessment of the state of the site (DISARM-project) (see 13.5.3 Measures for historical dump site of war munition) (FPS Public Health).